 Introduction

 Soybean (Glycine max) is one of the major primary oilseed crops of India.
 It is a species of the legume native to East Asia, it is an imperative global crop widely grown for its edible bean, oil and has numerous utilities.
 Hence, Soybean is referred to as the “Golden bean” and “Miracle crop” etc. Soybean is the world’s most significant seed legume, which contributes to about 25 per cent of the global edible oil and two-thirds of the world’s total protein concentrate. it is used as cheapest source of protein for livestock feeding.
 The total soybean production in the world during 2018-19 was 348.71 million metric tonnes (Anonymous, 2020b).
 Among the countries growing soybean, Brazil ranked first with production of 125.89 million metric tonnes in 2018-19 trailed by United States of America (123.66 million metric tonnes), Argentina (37.79 million metric tonnes), China (14.19 million metric tonnes) and India (13.27 million metric tonnes) (Anonymous, 2020b).
-Besides soybean’s use as vegetable, it is also utilized in oil industries where it ranked first in the world oil production.
+Soybean is used as vegetable, oil source in oil industries where it ranked first in the world oil production.
 Soybean based food products are also appropriate to diabetic patients as they contain less quantity of carbohydrates and low cholesterol content.
 Therefore, it is one of the most cost-effective protein sources in the world.
 It is a versatile crop with numerous possibilities of improving agriculture and supporting farming industry.
 Therefore, the cultivated area under soybean production is increasing substantially which has its own associated constraints in production and marketing.

 Indian Scenario